uppalbh/customer-churn-prediction/README.md

 ## Overview

 Customer churn is one of the most significant challenges faced by subscription-based businesses.
-Acquiring new customers is considerably more expensive than retaining existing ones, making churn prediction a critical business problem.
+Acquiring new customers is more expensive than retaining existing ones, making churn prediction an important value addition for businesses.

 This project develops a machine learning pipeline to:
 * Predict whether a customer is likely to churn.
-* Identify the most important factors driving churn.
+* Identify the most important factors leading to churn.
 * Estimate the revenue at risk from potentially churning customers.
-* Compare multiple machine learning models to determine the best-performing solution.
+* Compare multiple machine learning models to determine the best-performing model.

----

 ## Business Problem

-Telecommunication companies lose substantial revenue when customers discontinue their services.
-Early identification of at-risk customers enables targeted retention strategies and reduces revenue loss.
+Subscription-based companies lose substantial revenue when customers stop using their services, end their subscriptions, or churn out.
+Early identification of at-risk customers enables targeted retention strategies leading to reduced potential revenue loss.

 ### Objectives
 * Predict customer churn before it occurs.
-* Understand key drivers behind customer attrition.
+* Understand key factors behind customer churn.
-* Quantify financial exposure through revenue-at-risk estimation.
+* Quantify potential loses through revenue at risk estimation.
-* Enable targeted retention campaigns for high-value customers.
+* Enable targeted retention strategies for high-value customers.

----

 ## Dataset